Agriculture

 • Vertical farming offers climate resilience, due to which year-round production is possible.
 The closed-loop system protects plants from seasonal changes and extreme weather conditions.

-Future of Vertical Farming
+What is the Future of Vertical Farming in India?

 1. What is vertical farming?